kavinplays/picopad/README.md

 Software:

-Install Autohotkey from https://www.autohotkey.com or use the installer in the folder AutoHotKey. \
+Install Autohotkey from https://www.autohotkey.com or use the installer called "AutoHotkey_setup.exe" \
 Right click the file pico.ahk and click on Send to>Desktop (create shortcut). \
 Open run by using win+r or searching for run in windows search. \
 Type(Preferrably copy) shell:startup and click OK. \